briwyatt/ParkNashville/README.md

     - Maps are created using GoogleMap's JavaScript v.3 API
     - Google's FireBase used for database storage.

-## PARKNashville is LIVE: try it now:
+## PARKNashville is LIVE: try the DEMO now:
 https://briwyatt.github.io/parknashville/